-5. How much did your practicum experience build the health promotion competencies you identified in your planning framework?
-Describe what you believe to be the impact of each project with respect to building your health promotion competencies.
+5. How much did your practicum experience build the Epidemiology competencies you identified in your planning framework?
+Describe what you believe to be the impact of each project with respect to building your Epidemiology competencies.

 6. Did the practicum encounter internal or external challenges?
 How were they addressed?
 Was there something the organization could have done to assist you?
 Describe each challenge and the actions you undertook to address it.